Holomorphic Quantization of Linear Field Theory in the General Boundary Formulation: Klein--Gordon theory in special geometries

 \subsection{Equal-time hyperplanes}

-We consider the following geometrical setting: Admissible hypersurfaces are all oriented equal-time hyperplanes and their finite disjoint unions.
-Admissible regular regions are all finite closed time-intervals extended over all of space and their finite disjoint unions.
+We consider the following geometrical setting: Admissible hypersurfaces are all oriented equal-time hyperplanes and their f\/inite disjoint unions.
+Admissible regular regions are all f\/inite closed time-intervals extended over all of space and their f\/inite disjoint unions.